-Walking along this path is quite an unusual experience.
-It almost feels like a mass exodus from Morocco, which it isn’t.
+Walking along this path is quite an unusual experience and almost feels like a mass exodus from Morocco.

-The photo on the right was taken by Xemenendura and shows how the fence lacerates the picturesque African landscape.
+The photo on the right is taken by Xemenendura and shows how the fence lacerates the picturesque African landscape.

 After crossing the border on foot into Ceuta and clearing immigration, catch the local bus that takes you along Av.
 Martinez Cartena and into the busy city centre.

 A world far-removed from the border and Morocco.

 And, although still in Africa and on the Moroccan coast, once you arrive in Ceuta, you can be forgiven for thinking you landed in the middle of Europe somewhere.